Sander Berge: Sheffield United close to agreeing club-record deal for Genk midfielder

 Sheffield United are close to agreeing a deal to sign Genk midfielder Sander Berge for a club-record fee.

-The 21-year-old, regarded as one of the top young midfield talents in Europe, was pictured next to Blades boss Chris Wilder on Thursday morning.
+The 21-year-old Norway international, regarded as one of the top young talents in Europe, was pictured next to Blades boss Chris Wilder on Thursday morning.

 The 6ft 4in holding midfielder has scored four goals in 23 league appearances for the reigning Belgian champions this season, along with six outings in the Champions League.